 - Arrowroot is completely tasteless and gluten-free.
 I use the white arrowroot powder made from a tropical root plant whenever a recipe calls for cornstarch.
 As a thickener, say in sauces, arrowroot becomes clear when cooked.
 It can be used one-for-one in place of cornstarch.

-The December after our June wedding, I became a Deer Valley baker and found myself arranging caramel-y orange sections in little dishes, for gratin of oranges ‘Girardet’ at Mariposa restaurant.
-A few years later I wrote Chocolate Snowball: and Other Fabulous Pasties from Deer Valley Resort, and of course our wedding dessert went in the cookbook!
+The December after our June wedding, I found myself arranging caramel-y orange sections in little dishes for gratin of oranges ‘Girardet’ at the same restaurant as our rehearsal dinner.
+A few years later I wrote Chocolate Snowball: and Other Fabulous Pasties from Deer Valley Resort, (affiliate link) and of course our wedding dessert went in the cookbook!

 - Peruse my Pinterest boards for more vegetarian recipe ideas.